Skip to Main Content

 BS, Brigham Young University

-Dr. Burch’s primary research interests include individual psychological withdrawal and embeddedness in and organization, the work-family interface, employee voice and pedagogical techniques.
+Dr. Burch’s primary research interests include individual psychological withdrawal and embeddedness in an organization, the work-family interface, employee voice and pedagogical techniques.
 Dr. Burch is passionate about teaching courses related to organizational behavior, loves the outdoors, and is enamored with his wife Erin and their three children.

 Yan Chen, Ph.D.